-You are far from alone, this is happening to millions of people around the world, who understand exactly what you’ve been through as they’ve lived through the same, people are out their that want to help and support you through this, people have survived and moved onto a much, much happier more peaceful life and you will too.
-With awareness growing, people will get involved less and less, and one-day young children will get the help and support they need so future generations don’t develop this disorder in the first place.
+You are far from alone.
+This is happening to millions of people around the world, who understand exactly what you’ve been through as they’ve lived through the same, people are out there that want to help and support you through this, people have survived and moved onto a much, much happier more peaceful life and you will too.
+With awareness growing, people will get involved less and less, and one day young children will get the help and support they need so future generations don’t develop this disorder in the first place.
 Unfortunately, narcissistic psychopaths are born.
-But these types are the minority, narcissists and narcissistic sociopath seems to be a growing epidemic in modern-day?
+But these types are the minority, narcissists and narcissistic sociopaths seem to be a growing epidemic in modern-day?
 Or is it just with social media and people being able to speak up and speak out, it’s just a growing awareness?

-After devaluation often comes the discard, again this most often is another illusion, as days, weeks, months or even years later they can reappear, to try and suck us back into their lies, they come at us full of lies and false promises to change.
-Like many if you’re not recovered you take them back, the average is seven attempts to get out and stay out of this kind of relationship, so your not alone, we want to believe in that good person we think we see.
+After devaluation often comes the discard.
+Again this most often is another illusion, as days, weeks, months, or even years later they can reappear, to try and suck us back into their lies, they come at us full of lies and false promises to change.
+Like many, if you’re not recovered, you take them back.
+The average is seven attempts to get out and stay out of this kind of relationship, so you are not alone.
+We want to believe in that good person we think we see.
 When they come back all charming, we want to make it work, only to learn time and time again, it’ll never work, they are who they are, and we realise enough is enough, we are worth so much more, it’s time as difficult and painful as it is, to walk away and rebuild our lives, because the short term pain in doing that, far outweighs the long term pain of the cycle of abuse they put us through.

 The discard stage, this again is another illusion that holds us back.
-Back on that painful past which does not serve our happy future, and most of us do it, with everything we’ve been through it’s almost normal to do it, but at some point, you need to make a conscious effort to say enough is enough.
-No more it’s time to move on from this and stop dwelling on this, yes we all need to learn about NPD, we all need to gain that clarity and understanding of what we have been through, so we can learn from it and grow from it, and this makes people different time scales, depending on how long and how much they have personally been through, we need to process the pain, the grief.
-We need to let it go and move on, for most there comes the point when they can still read, listen and learn about it.
+Back on that painful past, that does not serve our happy future, and most of us do it.
+With everything we’ve been through, it’s almost normal to do it, but at some point, you need to make a conscious effort to say enough is enough.
+No more, it’s time to move on from this and stop dwelling on this.
+Yes, we all need to learn about NPD, we all need to gain that clarity and understanding of what we have been through, so we can learn from it and grow from it, and this makes people different time scales, depending on how long and how much they have personally been through, we need to process the pain, the grief.
+We need to let it go and move on.
+For most, there comes the point when they can still read, listen and learn about it.
 It has no impact on their present or their future.
-The triggers slowly fade as they’ve created a new life, for others, there comes the point when they walk entirely away from learning about it, which is ok so long as they understand and know enough not to fall back into it.
-What we focus on is what we become, no I don’t mean you focused on abuse, so you got abuse, nobody deserves to be treated that way, when our minds are focused on the past, we stay stuck in that past, when we focus on fear, on the what-ifs, on the what will they do next, we are loving things within our minds that are not happening at that moment, when the smear campaigns hit, if we pay attention to them instead of ourselves and our truths, we focus more and more on why are they doing this?
+The triggers slowly fade as they’ve created a new life.
+For others, there comes the point when they walk entirely away from learning about it, which is ok so long as they understand and know enough not to fall back into it.
+What we focus on is what we become.
+No, I don’t mean you focused on abuse, so you got abuse.
+Nobody deserves to be treated that way when our minds are focused on the past.
+We stay stuck in that past, when we focus on fear, on the what-ifs, on the what will they do next, we are loving things within our minds that are not happening at that moment, when the smear campaigns hit, if we pay attention to them instead of ourselves and our truths, we focus more and more on why are they doing this?
 Why is this happening to me?
 The more we learn about what they do, the more answers we have to those whys.
 At the same time, we must focus on ourselves, on our new dreams on our new future on what will go right for us.
 The past is done; it happened.
-It needs leaving in the past, the present is the moment to find and create new things to be grateful for, to imagine a future of our dreams as the future is not yet written, and we have every opportunity and every possibility to write it as we now want to live.
+It needs leaving in the past, the present is the moment to find and create new things to be grateful for, to imagine a future of our dreams as the end is not yet written, and we have every opportunity and every possibility to write it as we now want to live.

-As you move through recovery the realisations Of what’s truly happened can hit you one by one, and make no mistake they can hit hard, what you’ve been through, what they’ve done, what you’ve put up with, just how insidious they truly are, as the trance, the spell, the fog they put you in and under living under the illusion of their reality, working through our own guilt of being an enabler at times as we truly believed them and didn’t know or understand what our very own insecurities were shouting out at us.
-Make no mistake none of this is your fault whatsoever ever, no one asks for this.
+As you move through recovery, the realisations Of what’s truly happened can hit you one by one, and make no mistake, they can hit hard, what you’ve been through, what they’ve done, what you’ve put up with, just how insidious they indeed are, as the trance, the spell, the fog they put you in and under living under the illusion of their reality, working through our own guilt of being an enabler at times as we truly believed them and didn’t know or understand what our very own insecurities were shouting out at us.
+Make no mistake, none of this is your fault whatsoever ever.
+No one asks for this.
 No one deserves this, we just get sucked into their games, and we do our absolute best to try and help and support them, believing they are a good person, not seeing, knowing or understanding the truth or the actual reality, due to their many manipulation tactics of our minds.
-And our minds are incredible things, as we see one reality, the illusion of the narcissist that plays nice, their admiration face, and they do it so charming, and so convincing as that’s who they are in that moment in time.
-Yet, it’s an illusion a cover-up, an act.
-They don’t truly know who they are, why they change from one person to the other, from black to white, and with some this can take, days, months, weeks or even years, depending on what needs of theirs are being met.
-When they do all they can to portray themselves as a good kind loving person, when all they are genuinely doing is matching our likes and our dislikes, learning all our weaknesses which everyone has, learning all our insecurities, learning all our, strengths, goals and dreams, so they can match them, false promises to help and support us, to further down the line, Rip them wide open, one by one, take us down and try to destroy us, to devalue who we are little by little, as they feel criticism, or no longer in control, or jealous of us, so they feel a need to take us down.
-Some act on impulse others is extremely calculated, especially the malignant narcissist, as the narcissistic personality disorder is on a spectrum some of them are severe.
-Still, no matter which kind or to what extent you’ve been through, we are individuals, with different tolerance levels and different pain thresholds, so it was as severe as it was to us personally.
-There are those who once we understand what they are and what they do, we can learn to limit our time with them, respond and never react, Observe and not absorb, others, however, no contact is the only way, it’s not always easy.
+And our minds are incredible things, as we see one reality, the illusion of the narcissist that plays nice, their admiration face, and they do it so charming and so convincing as that’s who they are in that moment in time.
+Yet, it’s an illusion, a cover-up, an act.
+They don’t truly know who they are, why they change from one person to the other, from black to white, and with some, this can take days, months, weeks or even years, depending on what needs of theirs are being met.
+When they do all they can to portray themselves as a good, kind, loving person when all they are genuinely doing is matching our likes and our dislikes, learning all our weaknesses which everyone has, learning all our insecurities, learning all our strengths, goals and dreams, so they can match them, false promises to help and support us, to further down the line, Rip them wide open, one by one, take us down and try to destroy us, to devalue who we are little by little, as they feel criticism, or no longer in control, or jealous of us, so they feel a need to take us down.
+Some act on impulse others is extremely calculated, especially the malignant narcissist.
+As the narcissistic personality disorder is on a spectrum, some of them are severe.
+Still, no matter which kind or to what extent you’ve been through, we are individuals with different tolerance levels and different pain thresholds, so it was as severe as it was to us personally.
+There are those who, once we understand what they are and what they do, we can learn to limit our time with them, respond and never react, Observe and not absorb others.
+However, no contact is the only way.
+It’s not always easy.
 Still, it’s a must.
 If you haven’t left or you are about to, the time of leaving is the most dangerous time.
 You are at most risk, as they have lost control, so low end, high end or anything in between, do not let them know you are leaving, create a plan of escape, enlist any friends, family, authorities, domestic violence support groups for help.
 To make sure you get out safely.

 Yes, you might have to process some pain from this video but do not stay stuck on it, write things out, scream things out, grieve, you’re allowed to grieve, then step out of that negative past, and go watch something or do something that makes you smile or laugh, find a photo or think about something that shifts your state of mind out of the pain and onto something that brings you inner joy.